wjakob/nanobind/docs/why.rst

 .. _fsig_override:

-- **Function signature overrides**: it may sometimes be necessary to tweak the type signature of a function to provide richer type information to static type checkers like `MyPy <https://github.com/python/mypy>`__ or `PyRight
-  <https://github.com/microsoft/pyright>`__.
-In such cases, specify the
-  :cpp:class:`nb::signature` attribute to override the default nanobind-provided signature.
+- **Signature overrides**: it may sometimes be necessary to tweak the type signature of a class or function to provide richer type information to static type checkers like `MyPy <https://github.com/python/mypy>`__ or `PyRight <https://github.com/microsoft/pyright>`__.
+In such cases, specify the :cpp:class:`nb::signature <signature>` attribute to override the default nanobind-provided signature.

-  For example, the following signature annotation creates an overload that should only be called with an ``1``-valued integer literal.
-While the function also includes a runtime-check, a type checker can now already statically enforce this constraint.
+  For example, the following function signature annotation creates an overload that should only be called with an ``1``-valued integer literal.
+While the function also includes a runtime check, a static type checker can now ensure that this error condition is not triggered before the code has ever run.

   .. code-block:: cpp